Penelope-Liang/Mini_Airbnb_Website/Sprint#6_ScrumUpdates_2.md

 **Branch**:

-template_yu
+mybookingV2.0

 **Progress**:

-I copied the provided template to our repo and made some changes accroding to our own file structure and configuations.
-I published a container of our app to the dockerhub following the instructions.
+The frontend development and testing are finished.
+I have PRed and it is reveiw and approved.

 **Difficulties**:

-I did not encounter much difficulties shipping the container, thanks to the detailed instructions given.
-But I did spend some time figuring out how to setup Docker and Dockerhub and learning how to use Docker.
-Very fun experience so far.
+I did not encounter much difficulties wrapping up the frontend dev&testing.
+However, I figured it did take me some time to recall how I programmed controller/tested with SeleniumBase/used Docker commands, even I just used them weeks ago.
+Practice makes perfect!

 **Plan**:

-In the coming days, I will test if the application can actually be pulled and run successfully from other machines.
-I may kindly ask my teammates to help test it lol :)
+Ship the container and the whole system :) Go over the final version to make sure we do not miss anything.

 ### Team Member 3: